-The Restaurant Three people order three drinks: water, beer, and wine.
+The Restaurant.
+Three people order three drinks: water, beer, and wine.
 A new waiter comes to the table carrying three glasses.
-There are 6 ways these drinks could be distributed, and here is what you will see happen.
+There are six ways these drinks could be distributed over the customers, and here is what you will see happen.